 The key to easy assembly is our stacked housing arrangement, which is readily adaptable to other types of equipment, such as side entry cement swivels and rotary control devices (RCDs).
 One thing that facilitates assembly is the elimination of difficult-to-assemble, failure-prone radially sealing O-rings.
 Another factor is the elimination of the conventional pressure housing, which means that no components are required to have a tight fit with the bore of a pressure housing.

-For more information about the high pressure washpipe assembly, see Chapter E4 of our rotary seal handbook, or contact our staff.
-See Chapters E2 and E5 of the handbook for tips on how to use our stacked housing, floating backup ring arrangement in extreme pressure side entry swivels and oilfield cement heads.
+For more information about the high pressure washpipe assembly, contact our staff.
+See Section E of the handbook for tips on how to use our stacked housing, floating backup ring arrangement in extreme pressure side entry swivels and oilfield cement heads.